CUNY Graduate Center

-The most vital step in applying for federal loans is the Free Application for Federal Student Aid (FAFSA®) form.
-First, complete the Free Application for Federal Student Aid (FAFSA) online.
+The most vital step in applying for federal loans is the online Free Application for Federal Student Aid (FAFSA).
 We urge you to apply for financial aid for each upcoming academic year before the deadline of April 15.

 FAFSA TITLE IV CODE: 004765